jaison247/PI-Vision-Custom-Symbols/tutorials/simplevalue/README.md

     </div>
     ```

-1. The last thing we want to do with our shape, with respect to symbol configuration, is to turn on or off individual parts, such as the label and time.
+1. The last thing we want to do with our symbol, with respect to symbol configuration, is to turn on or off individual parts, such as the label and time.
 To do this, we will first update the `getDefaultConfig` function to contain the [Booleans](https://developer.mozilla.org/en-US/docs/Glossary/Boolean) for showing and hiding the label and time.
 By default, we will show the label, but not the time.

     ```javascript
     getDefaultConfig: function() {